Stevetich/EventHallusion/README.md

 python run_inference.py --model_path <your_path_to_video_llava_ckpt> --video_path <downloaded_video_path>
 ```

+Besides, we provide examples of prediction files, which can be found in `predictions/`

 ### Run Evaluation
 After obtaining the prediction results file, run the following commands for metrics: